RoboCop 2: 1988–1989: Frank Miller's RoboCop 2

 Frank Miller in 1982.
-His script for RoboCop 2 went through four drafts, and he later used an early treatment for a comic book series.
+His script for RoboCop 2 went through four drafts.
+He later used an early treatment for a comic book series.

 In order for a sequel to still be possible, Orion had to sign a waiver to develop other RoboCop scripts, and, before he was fired, Neumeier recommended two popular comic book authors to write them: Alan Moore and Frank Miller.
 Moore declined the offer, citing a lack of interest in working on movies.
 Miller, who had become popular for his edgy, "tragic hero" take on the Batman character, signed on to the project after Miner and Neumeier had been fired.
 His script went through four drafts.
 While there had been no reports of Miller taking influence from Neumeier's script, The Corporate Wars, both versions of the script have several things in common, including the concepts of corporate executives trying to buy out entire governments and highly addictive drugs causing mass violence.

 Miller's first draft was less comic and had a bigger emphasis on corporatism than the final film, with the last showdown pitting RoboCop against OCP forces instead of RoboCop 2.
-While RoboCop (1987) producer Jon Davison praised its grittiness, "inventive action," humor, and politics, Orion rejected the script as "unfilmable" and brought in a screenwriter of the violent western film The Wild Bunch (1969), Walon Green, to re-write it.
+While RoboCop (1987) producer Jon Davison praised its grittiness, "inventive action", humor, and politics, Orion rejected the script as "unfilmable" and brought in a screenwriter of the violent western film The Wild Bunch (1969), Walon Green, to re-write it.
 Cut material included backstories for Anne Lewis and the marriage between Alex Murphy and his wife Ellen.
 Miller later used his treatment as the basis for his own series of RoboCop comics published in the 2000s.